 - Work within Rapid ReHousing (RRH) guidelines and standards for RRH households.

-- Provide intensive and supportive case management to homeless and at-risk households within the Housing Stability Programs, to include:
+- Provide intensive and supportive case management to homeless and at-risk households within the Housing Stability Programs.

 - Maintain accurate and up-to-date client records in the HMIS ServicePoint database, complying with all HMIS policies and processes for data entry and client confidentiality.